AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling rate

-where,
+where

 is the Lerch transcendent function~\cite{LFJ}.
-In equation \eqref{eq:5.9}, the factor $e^{-B_{seed}}$ is the vacuum decay rate as predicted by the Coleman-De Luccia theory, while the other factors represent the contribution of the genus fluctuations.
+In equation \eqref{eq:5.9}, the factor $e^{-B_{seed}}$ is the vacuum decay rate predicted by Coleman-De Luccia theory, while the other factors represent the contribution of BWFs.

 Figure~\ref{fig:9} shows the variations in the vacuum decay rate $\Gamma_{tot}$.
-Figures~\ref{fig:9} (a) and (b) show that as the absolute value of the false vacuum energy density decreases, the vacuum decay rate $\Gamma_{tot}$ increases.
-Figure~\ref{fig:9} (b) indicates that as $|V(\phi_{2})|$ decreases, different curves will intersect at one point, implying that the effects of the genus fluctuations decrease as $|V(\phi_{2})|$ decreases.
-This result aligns with the result from figures~\ref{fig:7} (b), (c) and figure~\ref{fig:8} (a).
-Figure~\ref{fig:9} (b) also indicates that the vacuum decay rate $\Gamma_{tot}$ increases with $V(\phi_{2})$.
+Figures~\ref{fig:9}(a) and ~\ref{fig:9}(b) show that as the absolute value of the false vacuum energy density decreases, the vacuum decay rate $\Gamma_{tot}$ increases.
+Figure~\ref{fig:9}(b) indicates that as $|V(\phi_{2})|$ decreases, different curves will intersect at one point, implying that the effects of BWFs decrease as $|V(\phi_{2})|$ decreases.
+This result aligns with the result from figures~\ref{fig:7}(b), ~\ref{fig:7}(c), and figure~\ref{fig:8}(a).
+Figure~\ref{fig:9}(b) also indicates that the vacuum decay rate $\Gamma_{tot}$ increases with $V(\phi_{2})$.
 In our model, a smaller $V(\phi_{2})$ (keeping other parameters fixed) may correspond to a higher potential barrier between the two vacuum states.
-Thus, figure~\ref{fig:9} (b) implies that a higher potential barrier corresponds to a harder tunneling.
-This is a typical feature of various quantum tunneling processes.
+Thus, figure~\ref{fig:9}(b) implies that a higher potential barrier corresponds to a harder tunneling.
+This is a typical feature of quantum tunneling processes.
+Figure~\ref{fig:9}(c) reveals that as the tension of the domain wall increases, the vacuum decay rate $\Gamma_{tot}$ also increases.
+Furthermore, figure~\ref{fig:9}(d) shows that a smaller energy density difference between the false vacuum state and the true vacuum state corresponds to a higher vacuum decay rate.

-Figure~\ref{fig:9} (c) reveals that as the tension of the domain wall increases, the vacuum decay rate $\Gamma_{tot}$ also increases.
-Furthermore, figure~\ref{fig:9} (d) shows that a smaller energy density difference between the false vacuum state and the true vacuum state corresponds to a higher vacuum decay rate.
-The black curves in figures~\ref{fig:9} (b), (c) and (d) represent the variations in the vacuum decay rate without genus fluctuations.
-These figures indicate that considering the effects of the genus fluctuations will lead to an increase in the vacuum decay rate.
-This is because accounting for genus fluctuations means that more possible ways of vacuum decay are considered.
-Figures~\ref{fig:8} (b) and~\ref{fig:9} (a), ~\ref{fig:9} (b), ~\ref{fig:9} (c) and ~\ref{fig:9} (d) illustrate that the precise value of parameter $\beta$ has no impact on any qualitative conclusions.
+The black curves in figures~\ref{fig:9}(b), ~\ref{fig:9}(c), and ~\ref{fig:9}(d) represent the variations in the vacuum decay rate without wormhole fluctuations.
+These figures indicate that including BWFs increases the vacuum decay rate, as more pathways for vacuum decay are considered.
+This result is valid regardless of the integral measure $d\sigma(g)$.
+Figures~\ref{fig:8}(b),~\ref{fig:9}(a), ~\ref{fig:9}(b), ~\ref{fig:9}(c), and ~\ref{fig:9}(d) illustrate that the specific value of parameter $\beta$ does not affect the qualitative conclusions.
 Figure~\ref{fig:10} is similar to figure~\ref{fig:9}, indicating that the particular value of parameter $\alpha$ also has no influence on the qualitative results.